 This free service is run by a racehorse owner who was previously a horse racing journalist and has also been a bookmaker.
 He only posts betting tips and lays that he bets on himself.
 We sometimes tweet screenshots of his winnings to prove that point.
 That matters because 99.9% of tipsters are charlatans.

-We do not have a subscription service – all our tips are free and posted publicly on Twitter.
-Our tipster gets his own money on and then publishes his bets.
+We do not have a subscription service at betting.me – all our tips are free and posted publicly on Twitter.
+Our tipster gets his own money on first and then publishes his bets.
 At that point it makes no difference to him if other people choose to follow him or not.
-If you ever have a query then tweet him.

 Anybody can select over-bet favourites, but you will not make money backing bad-value selections.
 Those are the ones we may choose to lay.
 Laying is when you bet on a selection to lose and we do that solely with the world’s biggest betting exchange, Betfair.
 In terms of betting exchanges, nowhere else comes close.

 When backing to win, we search for genuine each-way value.
 If we recommend a short-priced betting tip then it is because it represents outstanding value and is still overpriced.
 If we can’t find the value then we do not bet.
-The only way to make consistent profit is to be selective.
-You can follow the selections on our betting.me Twitter feed.
+The only way to make consistent profits is to be selective.
+You can follow the selections on our betting.me Twitter feed and if you ever have a query then please tweet us.